 Basic Staple Foods with a Long Shelf Life

-Storing at least a year or two of basic staple foods that can last for 25-30 years in storage can sustain your family during an economic challenge whether it is hyperinflation, loss of employment, food shortages or any other crisis.
-To learn what to store for your family, click here.
+Storing at least a year or two of basic staple foods that can last for 25-30 years in storage can sustain your family during an economic challenge whether it is hyperinflation, loss of employment, food shortages, or any other crisis.
+To learn what to store for your family, read our post, Long-Term Food Storage: Creative Solutions to Build a Critical Asset.

 Shelf Stable Everyday Foods

-Short term everyday food storage includes canned goods, boxed mixes, packaged dinners, cold cereal, ketchup, and similar items.
-These foods will remain good for 1-7 years depending on the food, packaging and storage conditions.
-Learn more about building a supply of short term everyday foods here.
+Short-term everyday food storage includes canned goods, boxed mixes, packaged dinners, cold cereal, ketchup, and similar items.
+These foods will remain good for 1-7 years depending on the food, packaging, and storage conditions.
+Learn more about building a supply of short-term everyday foods in our post, 3 Months Supply of Food: Amazing Peace of Mind.

 Food takes up a lot of space and it can be a bit challenging to find a place to store it all that still allows for good organization and rotation.
-Check out some ideas from our friends here.
+Check out some ideas from our friends in our post, Ingenious Places to Store Your Emergency Food Supply.

 Food storage is an incredibly wise investment.
 Let’s take the scenario of hyperinflation in Venezuela, where product prices (on average) have doubled every 19 days.
 That means that if you purchase a case of six #10 cans of rolled oats today for $24, that case would cost $12,582,912 in one year…crazy huh?
 Most importantly, you would have that case of rolled oats to feed your family when food is scarce or prices are outrageous.